60th anniversary of the People's Republic of China: Media

 The government established a media centre from 22 September until 2 October at the Media Center Hotel catering for journalists covering celebrations.
 The centre's deputy, Zhu Shouchen, said they received applications from more than 4,500 journalists around the world, including some 1,300 journalists from 346 media organisations in 108 countries.
 Almost 400 of them were said to be from Hong Kong, Macau, and Taiwan.

 A film entitled The Founding of a Republic, commissioned by China's film regulator and made by the China Film Group (CFG) to mark the anniversary, was released nationwide on 17 September.
-The film retells the tale of the Communist ascendancy and triumph, with a star-studded cast including Zhang Ziyi, Jackie Chan, Jet Li, and directors Jiang Wen, Chen Kaige and John Woo in mostly cameos appearances; the leading roles – such as Mao Zedong – were played by lesser known actors.
+The film retells the tale of the Communist ascendancy and triumph, with a star-studded cast including actors Zhang Ziyi, Jackie Chan, Jet Li, and directors Jiang Wen, Chen Kaige, and John Woo in mostly cameo appearances; the leading roles – such as Mao Zedong – were played by lesser known actors.
 CFG chairman Han Sanping co-directed the film with Huang Jianxin.
 A CFG spokesman said many stars answered Han's call to appear in the film and waived their fee, helping it keep its modest budget of 60–70 million yuan (US$8.8–$10 million).
 According to the executive at one of China's top multiplex chains, the film unusually married "the core of an 'ethically inspiring' film" – code for propaganda films, according to the Associated Press – "with commercial packaging."

 Parades

 Leaders

 Liu Qi, as the Beijing municipal Communist Party Secretary, was the master of ceremonies for the event.
 Hu Jintao, in his position as the General Secretary of the Chinese Communist Party, President of the People's Republic, and Chairman of the Central Military Commission, presided over the military parade.
 In addition, all members of the Politburo Standing Committee at the time, along with the former leader Jiang Zemin, stood atop Tiananmen in protocol order for the entire duration of the parade.
-Other prominent retired leaders, including former Premiers Li Peng and Zhu Rongji, and former Vice-president Zeng Qinghong were also in attendance.
+Other prominent retired leaders, including former Premiers Li Peng and Zhu Rongji, and former Vice President Zeng Qinghong were also in attendance.

 Military parade

 The military parade took place on Chang'an Avenue, with the country's leaders watching the parade from Tiananmen, above Mao's portrait.
 Hu Jintao inspected the troops standing onto a Hongqi HQE limousine designed for the event, with a special license plate (京V 02009).
-For the anniversary, the Chinese government budgeted roughly $44 million for the military parade, with some budget cuts due to the recent global financial crisis.
+For the anniversary, the Chinese government budgeted roughly $44 million for the military parade, with some budget cuts due to the 2008 financial crisis.
 The parade displayed 52 new types of military hardware, including ZTZ99 main battle tanks, J-10 fighter aircraft, KJ-200 and KJ-2000 early-warning aircraft, Z-9W attack helicopters, and new models of the Type 95 and Type 03 assault rifles.

 The five new types of missiles were paraded by the Second Artillery Corps.
 The Second Artillery's display included a total of 108 missiles and was intended to showcase China's strategic deterrence capabilities.